 Follow project updates for Spotlight on the Digital on this blog

-Spotlight on the Digital was an eight-month project (Jun 2013-Jan 2014) which Jisc ran in collaboration with RLUK (Research Libraries UK) and SCONUL (Society of College, National and University Libraries) as part of the Jisc co-design programme.
+Spotlight on the Digital phase one was an eight-month project (Jun 2013-Jan 2014) which Jisc ran in collaboration with RLUK (Research Libraries UK) and SCONUL (Society of College, National and University Libraries) as part of the Jisc co-design programme.
 This was a pilot programme including six projects that was set up to test new approaches to innovation with some of the Jisc key stakeholder organisations.

 The project investigated the challenges of discovery of digitised collections and provided some practical solutions.

 You can find the phase one final outputs on this blog.